juancarlosjr97/react-firebase-playground/README.md

 npm install firebase
 ```

-And copy the SDK configuration and paste it on a new file at `src/utils/firebase.js` using this template.
+Copy the SDK configuration and paste it on a new file at `src/utils/firebase.js` using this template.

 ```js
 import { getFirestore } from "firebase/firestore";